By Eric Lim

 The ceremony was graced by Her Majesty Queen Sirikit and Her Royal Highness Princess Maha Chakri Sirikorn.
 On this grand occasion, Soi Phalittaphon was renamed Soi Sun Yat Sen to honour the father of the Chinese Revolution in 1911 and also the contributions of the Thai Chinese community.

 Visitors to this soi can identify the soi some 50 m on the left after turning into Ratchawong Road.
 There's a huge archway with the name of the soi written in Thai and Chinese (Chung Shan Road) to mark Dr Sun Yat Sen's visit to the area.

 The soi itself is a narrow lane barely passable to a single vehicle.
 It's crammed with shops and stalls on either side selling a wide variety of goods.

 Today, the street market in this soi is a hustle and bustle of daily commerce.
 The grand archway over the entrance to the soi is the only reminder of the legacy of Dr Sun Yat Sen.

 Map to Soi Sun Yat Sen

 How to get there

 Officially the soi is called Soi Phalittaphon in Thai and Chung Shan Jie (Chung Shan Road) in Chinese.
 It’s off Ratchawong road, the next street from Soi Sampheng.

 Take a Chao Phraya River boat to N5 Ratchawong pier, walk along Ratchawong Road for about 400 m till you reach the soi on your right.

-Other historical routes through old shopping alleys in Chinatown Bangkok packed with street markets can be found in
+For other historical routes through old shopping alleys in Chinatown Bangkok packed with street markets, please refer to Chinatown Bangkok.